From the Archives, 2013

-Fast Forward to today and everybody and their Uncle have Level III or better vest (IBA).
-One reason is the price point; a well made Level IIIA Vest can be had for under $500, a Level IV with Ballistic Plates can be had for under $800 depending on types of plates used.
+Fast Forward to today and everybody and their uncle have Level III or better vest (IBA).
+One reason is the price point; a well made Level IIIA Vest can be had for around $400, a Level IV with Ballistic Plates can be had for under $800 depending on types of plates used.

 To counter this threat, we need to shut down the computer (brain) of the attacker; although contrary to popular belief, hits to center mass while wearing an IBA will still cause severe blunt force trauma, but not enough to stop a well determined foe in most cases!

 Training to target the “under-carriage” (hip/legs) to “stop the mobility” of an attacker wearing IBA is a tricky, if not asinine proposition if you ask me.
 Since the ultimate goal has to be to NEUTRALIZE the THREAT, simply taking away their “mobility” is not the same thing, especially if they are armed with a firearm.
 I can tell you from experience that taking the “legs” of a dedicated shooter is akin to wounding a dangerous animal.
 You HAVE to shut off the computer if you want the threat neutralized, simple as that.
 Never complicate your combat training!
 As Clint Smith is fond of saying: “Train on the high percentage stuff that get’s you home alive and save the rest for airsoft.”